nic-dgl103-f24-dlu1/project-LLove-Creator/README.md

 The purpose of the Pearl Ellis Gallery is to attract and exhibit local talent, and to draw in the community to give and attend workshops.
 The target audiences are artists like myself, and art loving patrons and supporters in the Comox Valley.

 Their overall message should convey that emerging artists are welcome here, and supporting the gallery is supporting the whole community through education, exhibitions and art sales.
-Pearl Ellis Art Gallery also provides a bursary of $1000 to a lucky student persuing the arts, once a year.
+Pearl Ellis Art Gallery also provides a bursary of $1000 to a lucky student pursuing the arts, once a year.

 Before the viewer leaves the site, they should at least see some local work in the gallery, contact them to sign up for a workshop or apply for an exhibit, or purchase a membership in support.